Skip to main content

 Curriculum Overview

 The centerpiece of the Master Homeowner Program is a series of nine classes held weekly in Habitat for Humanity of Kanawha & Putnam’s Homeowner Education and Community Center.
-In addition to the nine classes, Habitat also offers participants a separate nine-week financial and debt management course: Dave Ramsey’s Financial Peace University

 Classes Include: